 In 1933, the Nazis seized power in Germany and started to aggressively implement their party's programme.
 They set up concentration camps for political opponents and started to target the Jews.
 The discrimination and persecution of the Jews took the following forms: boycotts of Jewish shops, banning Jews from attending schools and universities and the exclusion of Jewish artists, writers and journalists from public work.
 In 1937, the Nazis deprived Jews of the right to do business.
 In November 1938, the "Night of Broken Glass" took place, during which there was an organised slaughter of Jews in Germany, burning of synagogues, and the destruction of Jewish shops and homes.
 Some 26 000 Jews were sent to concentration camps in Dachau and Buchenwald.
-In 1939, Hitler announced the destruction of the Jews.
+In 1939, Hitler announced the destruction of the Jewish race in the event of an outbreak of war, one he would blame on the Jews.